carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_ENABLE_EXPENSIVE_CHECKS**:BOOL
   Enable additional time/memory expensive checking.
 Defaults to OFF.

+**LLVM_ENABLE_IDE**:BOOL
+  Tell the build system that an IDE is being used.
+This in turn disables the creation of certain convenience build system targets, such as the various ``install-*`` and ``check-*`` targets, since IDEs don't always deal well with a large number of targets.
+This is usually autodetected, but it can be configured manually to explicitly control the generation of those targets.
+One scenario where a manual override may be desirable is when using Visual Studio 2017's CMake integration, which would not be detected as an IDE otherwise.

 **LLVM_ENABLE_PIC**:BOOL
   Add the ``-fPIC`` flag to the compiler command-line, if the compiler supports this flag.
 Some systems, like Windows, do not need this flag.
 Defaults to ON.